Amantadine Side Effects

 Applies to amantadine: oral capsule, oral capsule liquid filled, oral solution, oral syrup, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amantadine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking amantadine:Less common

 - Blurred vision